Davidlevens/Project-1/README.md

 ### Getting Started
 The site is deployed at https://davidlevens.github.io/Project-1/!
-On page load, a splash page with a random background image and an input field for entering a destination city and below it button links to the top 10 destinations for the year according to "".
-Once a city is either entered and the "Let's go!" submit button is clicked or one of the pre-selected city buttons is clicked, an image of the inputed city loads with the city name and respective country code being displayed.
-Displayed below it are a two columned section that loads the current weather and a map of the inputed city with points of interest including local restaurants, bars, museums, and stores.
+On page load, a splash page with a random background image and an input field for entering a destination city.
+Once a city is entered and the "Let's go!" button is clicked, an image of the inputed city loads with the city name and respective country code being displayed.
+Displayed below it are a two columned section that loads the current weather and a current news section below it on left column and a map of the inputed city with points of interest including local restaurants, bars, museums, and stores on the right column.
 Following below the two column section is a footer with contact information, links to social media and copyright information.

 ### Prerequisites
 There are no prerequisite softwares that you need to install to run this application.
 This application is deployed in GitHub.